There may not be another teenager who loves martial arts more than Christian “The Warrior” Lee (8-1).

-Lee has been completely immersed in martial arts culture ever since childhood.
+Lee has been completely immersed in martial arts culture ever since he could walk.
 Together with his eldest sister, ONE Women’s Atomweight World Champion Angela, they first began their training as toddlers.

 Lee’s parents, Ken and Jewelz, are both black belts in a variety of disciplines, and ran three martial arts dojos in their birthplace of Vancouver, Canada.
 Initially, the pair only learned basic punches, kicks, and tumbling.

-However, in the years to follow after the family’s relocation to Hawaii nearly 14 years ago, Ken incorporated more strategic elements of boxing, taekwondo, and other disciplines into their regimen.
+However, in the years to follow after the family’s relocation to Hawaii nearly 14 years ago, Ken incorporated more strategic elements of boxing, Brazilian jiu-jitsu, and other disciplines into their regimen.
 At the very least, he wanted to arm his kids with the ability to defend themselves.